paulissoft/oracle-tools/docs/docs/configuration.md

 ```

 So no more hassles with host, port and service name.
 But everywhere the Oracle
-Tool is used, these TNS entries have to be in the tnsnames.ora.
+Tool is used, this TNS entry has to be in the tnsnames.ora.

 ## Properties used